Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration/Error_in_linking.md

 **Step 1**

-1. Any error occured while linking a channel on MM.
+1. Any error occured while linking a channel from RHS of MS Teams sync plugin on MM.

 **Step 2**

-1. Any error occured while linking a channel on MM.
+1. Any error occured while linking a channel from RHS of MS Teams sync plugin on MM.
 2. Click on `Try Again` button in the `Unable to link channels` modal.

 **Step 3**

-1. Any error occured while linking a channel on MM.
+1. Any error occured while linking a channel from RHS of MS Teams sync plugin on MM.
 2. Click on `Cancel` or `x` button in the `Unable to link channels` modal.

 **Step 4**